zitadel/zitadel/docs/docs/guides/manage/user/reg-create-user.md

 ## With passwordless

 You can directly ask for a link to create the passwordless registration for the user.
-Fill the user data and set the attribute "request_passwordless_registration" to true.
+Fill the user data and set the attribute `request_passwordless_registration` to true.
 You will get a link for the registration and an expiration time in the response.

 If you add `requestPlatformType` as query parameter to the link you can define what type the platform should be.